elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number)  attoREP required by the Dispute Crowdsourcer to Challenge the Tentative Outcome of its Market, as an unsigned 256-bit integer.
+* (string)  attoREP required by the Dispute Crowdsourcer to Challenge the Tentative Outcome of its Market, as a stringified unsigned integer.

 ### augur.api.DisputeCrowdsourcer.getStake(p, callback)